nferraz/st/README.md

     mean  sd
     5.50  3.03

-If you don't specify command line options, you'll get this output:
+If you don't specify any options, you'll get this output:

     $ st numbers.txt
     count  min   max   sum   mean  sd
     10.00  1.00  10.00 55.00 5.50  3.03

-And the "--summary" option will provide with this five-number summary:
+And the "--summary" option will provide the five-number summary:

     $ st --summary numbers.txt
     min   q1    median  q3    max